 4. Implications Of The Base Rate Fallacy

-- We can correct our base rate fallacies.
+- We can identify our own base rate fallacies.
 Now that you know about base rates and their role in probability calculations, you can correct yourself.
 Just ask, “What is the relevant base rate?”
 You might first need to ask, “What is the relevant population?”

-- Agnosticism, honesty, and humility.
+- We can be more humble.
 Sometimes we do not know the relevant base rate—and sometimes we cannot know it.
-In these cases we simply cannot calculate the probabilities that depend on those base rates.
+In these cases, we simply cannot calculate the probabilities that depend on those base rates.
 In those cases, we should admit that we do not know the probabilities, especially when the stakes are high—e.g., drug testing, disease testing, etc.